 An NHS OpenAthens account is your key to access thousands of e-journals, plus e-books and healthcare databases.
 To register for a free username and account please click here.
 Please register from an NHS computer (not home) or pop into the Warner Library and we will help you,

 The Warner Library offers a free training programme to help you access electronic resources and search effectively for evidence to support your patient care, CPD, and studies.
 Critical Appraisal training helps you decide if the research you read is valid and trustworthy before you apply results to your patients.
+We can also help you write reflectively.

 You can book on a training course, held in the CAL Suite, or book your own individual information consultation for specific help with an evidence search.